ecmwf/anemoi-graphs/docs/graphs/node_coordinates/tri_refined_icosahedron.rst

          resolution: 4
        attributes: ...

-where resolution is the number of refinements to apply to the icosahedron.
+where resolution is the number of refinements to be applied to the icosahedron.

 .. warning::